The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Gradient Analysis of Discrete Fourier Transform

-\textbf{Gradient of Error Amplitude:} Since the error amplitude $\bar{A}$ is intrinsically non-negative, minimizing its $\ell_1$ norm is equivalent to minimizing the sum of magnitudes.
-The subgradient derivation simplifies significantly compared to $\ell_2$ case:
+\textbf{Gradient of Error Amplitude:} Since the error amplitude $\bar{\boldsymbol{A}}$ is intrinsically non-negative, minimizing its $\ell_1$ norm is equivalent to minimizing the sum of magnitudes.
+The subgradient derivation simplifies compared to the $\ell_2$ case: